HamzaGbada/Docker-tuto/README.md

     ```
     $ docker exec ubuntuTest cat /etc/*release*
     ```
- * Build Command: this command allow users to build their own images
+ * Build Command: this command allows users to build their own images
      ```
     $ docker build [PATH to Dockerfile] .
     ```
 <!-- Dockerfile VS Docker Compose -->
 ## Dockerfile VS Docker Compose
 ### Dockerfile
 Docker can build images automatically by reading the instructions from a _Dockerfile_.
-A _Dockerfile_ is a text document that contains all the commands a user could call on the command line to assemble an image.
+A _Dockerfile_ is a text document that contains all the commands.
+A user can execute the command line to assemble an image.
 Using `docker build` users can create an automated build that executes several command-line instructions in succession.
-Here's an example of building specific _Flask_ image based on Python image:
+Here's an example of building specific _Flask_ image based on a Python image:
 ```dockerfile
 FROM python:3.8
 WORKDIR /project